Agency Name: CMH for Central Michigan

 10 paid holidays

-General Education: Master’s Degree in Social Work, Counseling, or Clinical/Counseling Psychology
+General Education: Master’s Degree in Social Work, Counseling, or Clinical/Counseling Psychology, or Psychiatric Nursing

 CONDITIONS OF EMPLOYMENT

 Physical Demands: Work is generally sedentary.
-Some travel is necessary.
+Some local travel is required.

-Work Environment: Work is performed in a typical office setting, residences or other community settings and may involve dealing with people under very trying or difficult circumstances.
+Work Environment: Work is performed in a typical office setting and other community settings and may involve dealing with people under very trying conditions.